Our Assessment Programs

 Once a candidate passes the Oral Certifying Exam, they become board certified and a diplomate of the ABOHNS.
 This milestone is commonly called “passing the boards."

 Once a physician becomes board certified, there are certain activities they need to complete every year to maintain that certification.
 These requirements broadly fall under the following general categories:

 - Assessment of Knowledge, Judgment, and Skills

 - Improvement in Medical Practice

-A doctor who is board certified in the specialty of otolaryngology - head and neck surgery may choose to specialize even further.
+A doctor who is board certified in the specialty of Otolaryngology - Head and Neck Surgery may choose to specialize even further.
 The process for this is similar to the Primary Certification process.
 To obtain a Subspecialty Certification (Subcertification), a physician first participates in an ACGME-accredited subspecialty fellowship training program.
 Once the fellowship training is completed, the physician follows a process of assessment that may include a written exam, oral exam, or both.
 After they pass the required exam, they receive subcertification.
-One must be board certified in otolaryngology-head and neck surgery with ABOHNS before applying for a subcertification exam.
+One must be board certified in Otolaryngology - Head and Neck surgery with the ABOHNS before applying for a subcertification exam.

-The ABOHNS currently offers subcertification for three subspecialties, Complex Pediatric Otolaryngology, Neurotology, and Sleep Medicine.
-For more information on ABOHNS’ subspecialties, see What We Certify and Who We Certify.
+The ABOHNS currently offers subcertification for three subspecialties: Complex Pediatric Otolaryngology, Neurotology, and Sleep Medicine.
+For more information on the ABOHNS’ subspecialties, see What We Certify and Who We Certify.